vsvsharma/interview_ques/README.md

 - Program to find the common elements between the two list.
 - Program to remove duplicates from a list and return the unique elements.
 - Program to sort the given list using bubble sort technique.
+- Program to find the missing element in a sorted array.
+- Program to reverse the array without using the inbuilt reverse function.
+- Program to remove the given character from a string.
+- Program to find the given pairs whose value is equal to the target.
+- Program to find the even elements present in an array.

 # SQL Query Problems
 <img width="200px" src="./sql.png" alt="Python"  align="right" />